 Non-Resident Tuition Remission (NRT or NRTR): Non-residents of California (either domestic or international) who are appointed at 45% or more as a GSR and are Ph.D. students are entitled to have their Non-Resident Tuition paid for them.
 If an award is placed on the system after the bills are printed the student's bill will not reflect the correct fees they owe.
 International students cannot ever establish residency and will owe Non-Resident Tuition for their entire student careers.
 However, when a Ph.D. student advances to candidacy, the Non-Resident Tuition is reduced by 100% for a period of three years.
 Domestic non-resident students must establish California residency by the second year of study (this does not occur automatically; Ph.D. students must complete and submit required forms).

-Department Grant In Aid (DGIA): Departments or individual faculty members with unrestricted funds (many federal grants will not allow payment of student fees) can grant fellowship-like awards to individual students.
+to individual students.
 This is most often used to pay the student's fee differential.
 The Graduate Assistant can provide more information to you if needed.